miyako/4d-plugin-PDF2SVG/README.md

 **Alternate syntax**

-You may pass ```ARRAY TEXT``` or ```ARRAY BLOB``` in $2.
+Alternatively, you may pass ```ARRAY TEXT``` or ```ARRAY BLOB``` in $2.
 However, $4 in the callback function will not be used.
-The current page data will only be passed to the callbak method if a picture is used.
-This is to avoid duplicating the image for the final result array and the callback parameter.
+The current page data will only be passed to the callback method when ```ARRAY PICTURE``` is used.
+It's main purpose is to  display a preview image.
+Note that the image is a ref-counted duplicate of the final array element.